 If you prefer to travel in a group, there is a possibility to join a guided tour.
 You don’t have to worry about transportation, excursion planning, or food, but you can completely focus on the beauty of Sukhothai.
 I recommend booking a tour through Get Your Guide portal, where countless activities around the world can be booked easily and safely.

 The central area of the Sukhothai historical park is open daily from 6:30 am to 7:30 pm.
 On Saturdays even until 9 pm.
 The entrance fee is 100 baht for foreigners and 10 baht extra for your bike.
 Walls surround the center, which is laid out in a rectangle.
 The entrance is to the east (see map) on the main street where the city’s hotels and restaurants are lined up.
 There are a total of 16 temples and several small lakes within the green park.
 I visited Sukhothai at the end of March and accordingly the sights were little visited.

 Wat Sa Si

 The first temple I visited is in the north on an island in an idyllic pond.
 A small bridge leads me to Wat Sa Si whose round chedi is still very well preserved.
 It is said that the ashes of King Li Thai are kept inside.
 A Buddha sits in the rectangular viharn in front of it and looks between some pillars in the direction of the bot.
 To the left of the main building is another smaller chedi with a walking Buddha in Sukhothai style in front of it.
-For me one of the most beautiful temples in Sukhothai.
+For me one of the most beautiful attraction in Sukhothai.